movingname/fuzzingModel/README.md

 To reproduce our analysis, please follow the steps described Section 1 and 2.
 To redo the fuzzing, please follow the steps in Section 3. **Notice**: We do not share seed files, because the size of the seed collection is too large (10GB+).
-We list the sources of seed files we used in Section 3.1.
+However, we list the sources of seed files we used in Section 3.1.
+Some seed files can be directly downloaded from websites, while others need to be collected from search engines such as Bing and Google.

 Please email us (muz127@ist.psu.edu) for any question.
 Thank you!